fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 ## Introduction

-This is one of my work in progress personal projects.
+This is one of my work-in-progress personal projects.
-The goal is to have a client and a server node for sending and receiving status of my physical mailbox outside.
+The goal is to have a client and a server node for sending and receiving status information of my physical mailbox outside.

 The client node consists of an atmega328 microcontroller, a a nordic semi conductor 2.4ghz transceiver (nrf24l01) and a magnetic reed switch.
 The Atmega should be running at a reduced clockrate and be driven by a coincell (CRC2032 3V) to last several months.
 To realize this, the mcu has to be in deep sleep mode all the time and should only wake up when the mailbox gets opened.

-After waking up from deepsleep (when the mailbox gets opened) the signal should be transmitted instantly and be sent to the server node.
+After waking up from deepsleep the signal should be transmitted instantly to the server node indicating that the mailbox has been opened.

-The server node consists of an esp8266 with a led and another nrf24l01 attached to it.
+The server node consists of an esp8266 with a led and has a nrf24l01 attached to it.
-When the the server receives the message it should deliver a message via mqtt to an attached home automation system (e.g Domoticz or Homeassistant).
+When the the server realizes that the mailbox has been opened it should deliver a message via mqtt to an attached home automation system (e.g Domoticz or Homeassistant).
-Also the webinterface should be updated accordingly.
+Also the status of the Info-Page on the webinterface should be updated accordingly.

-Resetting the state, e.g when the mail was fetched should then be possible via webinterface, mqtt commands, or a simple button press on the server node.
+Resetting the actual state, e.g when the mail was fetched should then be possible via the webinterface, mqtt commands, or a simple button press on the server node.

 ## Screenshots of the Webinterface